-PWRON\ pin: this pin is used to control the main power on/off.
-Output low voltage means on and high-Z means off.
+PWRON pin: this pin is used to control the main power on/off.
+Output low voltage means off and high voltage means on.

 WKUP\ pin: hibernating mode wakeup input.

 PPRST\ pin: This pin should be set to low voltage only in two cases.